Scientific Organisers: Prof Brad Wynne, University of Strathclyde and Dr Dikai Guan, University of Sheffield

 Student incl Workshop £200

-Any registrations made on Friday 20 March and after will incur a £50 late registration fee.
+Any registrations made on or after Friday 20 March will incur a £50 late registration fee.

 Registration closes on Wednesday 1 April.